RetroAbstract/rssguard/resources/docs/Documentation.md

 The function should be fast and must return values which belong to enumeration [`FilteringAction`](#FilteringAction-enum).

 Each article is accessible in your script via global variable named `msg` of type `MessageObject`, see [this file](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/messageobject.h) for the declaration.
-Some properties are writeable, allowing you to change contents of the article before it is written to RSS Guard's DB.
-You can mark article important, change its description, perhaps change author name or even assign some label to it!!!
+Some properties are writeable, allowing you to change contents of the article before it's written to RSS Guard's DB.
+You can mark an article as important, change it's description, perhaps change it's author name or even assign one or multiple labels to it!!!

-Almost all changes you make are synchronized back to feed service, if corresponding RSS Guard plugin supports it. <!-- TODO: which does not? -->
+Almost all changes you make are synchronized back to the feed service, if the corresponding RSS Guard plugin supports it. <!-- TODO: which does not? -->

-A [special placeholders](#userd-plac) can be used in article filters.
+[Special placeholders](#userd-plac) can be used in article filters.

 There is also a special variable named `utils`.
 This variable is of `FilterUtils` type.
 It offers some useful [utility functions](#utils-object) for your filters.